alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 An SDK ought to be simple enough that common operations are easy, yet customizable enough that complicated things are also easy.

-We do not want multiple `AuthManager`s created.
+We do not want multiple `AuthManager`s instantiated.
 This would ruin our synchronization efforts.

 The `AuthManager` checks off all three of my usual criteria for justifying a singleton.
 It is:

 - Used in many parts of the application

+- Addresses a cross-cutting concern

 - Difficult to imagine a use case requiring more than one

 - Should propogate any mutations to its state across the entire application immediately

 We need one more building block to configure and hold reference to the `AuthManager` singleton: a struct simply named `Auth`.

+This is the only part of our authentication domain the client needs to enjoy EZClientAuth's benefits.

 <h2 style="text-decoration: underline;">Auth</h2>